PSamardzhiev/UpSkillDevOpsProject/README.md

 How to Use

 1. Install Packer on your local machine.
-2. Clone this repository and navigate to packer folder
+2. Clone this repository and navigate to the `./packer` folder
 3. Review and customize the Packer template (`packer.pkr.hcl`) if needed.
 4. Run the Packer build command: `packer build ubuntu-ami.pkr.hcl`.